jpmorgan-payments/unicorn-finance/README.md

 npx cypress open
 ```

-## Contribution to our project
+## Contributing

 We welcome any contributions you have.
 Steps for contribution are:

 1. If this is your first time contributing to JPMC codebases you will need to fill out our Contribution Licence Agreement (CLA).
 More information can be found at: https://github.com/jpmorganchase/.github/blob/main/CONTRIBUTING.md
 2. Write your code and create a PR and we will review it
 3. Your code will then be reviewed and merged if no issues are found.
 4. As this project is a submodule of the [JPMC Payments](https://github.com/jpmorganchase/payments) you will need to update the commit ID reference there.
 You can follow their contribution guide for more information.